 How to charge a car battery

 Your battery’s main purpose is to get the engine started.
-When your engine sounds sluggish or it’s not catching at all, most times a flat battery is the culprit.
+When your engine sounds sluggish or it’s not catching at all, most times a discharged battery is the culprit.
 We’ve got some tips on how to charge a car battery so the heart of your car stays pumping.

 Does your battery need to be charged?

-If you turn your key and … nothing happens, it’s likely you’ve got a flat battery.
+If you turn your key and … nothing happens, it’s likely you’ve got a discharged battery.
 To avoid being caught out there’s some ways you can tell your battery might fail before it does:

 - Your engine takes a while to start